KathiSa/climateindoorsimulation/Occupancy.md

 * Time: The column time includes every minute of the day
 * Occupants: This column provides the number of occupants which are present every minute in the room
 * win1: The colum win1 contains 0 or 1, 0 for window closed and 1 for window opend.
 This information is available for every minute of the day.
+* The separator need to be | like in the following screenshot

 ![occupancy csv file format](images/ocp_upload_file_format.jpg)